'Single invoice, single payment, where do they go and how are they reconciled?'

 Negative Settlements will post as Draft Bills in Xero.
-Go to Accounts > Purchases > and then Draft to find the negative settlement.
+Go to Business > Purchases overview > and then Draft to find the negative settlement.
 Check over the account coding and approve.

 When the Amazon deposit comes through the bank feed, it will be less than the invoice waiting to be matched so it needs to be reconciled to both the invoice and the bill you just approved.
-What this looks like is illustrated below.
+This is illustrated below.